snowx-dev/SnowFastULP/README.md

 You usually do not need to tune anything. `sfu` picks sensible settings from your machine unless you override them.

 With `-od`, `sfu` also loads or rebuilds small index files beside older archives so new lines can be compared against the whole library without fully re-reading every old file.

+`sfu` keeps small helper indexes next to the library when using `-od` library mode:

+- `sfu_dedup_idx/` helps `sfu` tell whether a line already exists in older output using hashes.
+These hashes are loaded into memory during cleaning, so when you start the deduping process, things go fast.
+- `sfu_search_idx/` helps `sfs` search compressed archives faster.
+Based on Prequel's [Zindex](https://github.com/Pre-quel/Zindex) implem.

+These sidecar folders are safe to leave alone.
+If you delete them, the tools rebuild what they need on the next run.

 ## FAQ